TEA BOWLS

 A Raku tea bowl that fuses tradition with modernity through the faceted shape and the use of amber glaze, a color rarely seen in classic tea bowls.
 The connection with tradition is in the painted landscape which depicts Japan’s most sacred mountain, Mt.
 Fuji in silhouette at sunset.

 Sasaki Yamato (b.
-1964) is the fourth generation of the famed Sasaki Shoraku potter family, which goes back to 1905.
-It is one of only ten traditional Raku kilns remaining in Japan, of which five are in Kyoto.
+1964) is the fourth generation of the famed Sasaki Shoraku kiln founded in 1905, one of only ten traditional Raku kilns remaining in Japan.
 The Shoraku title was conferred to the family by Daitokuji Temple with which the kiln has long associations.